ovh/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_17_streamlit_whisper/guide.en-gb.md

 >> ```bash
 >> ovhai bucket create <datastore_alias> <bucket_name>
 >> ```
 >>
 >> You can access the full alias list by running:
 >>
 >> ```bash
 >> ovhai datastore list
 >> ```
 >>
 >> To avoid encountering latencies, a good practice is to use the same alias as the one on which you are going to deploy your AI Solutions.
 >>
 >> *`GRA` alias and `whisper-model` will be used in this tutorial.*
 >>
 >> For your information, the previous command is applicable to both Swift and S3 buckets.
-However, it's important to note that for S3 usage, proper configuration is necessary.
-If S3 is not configured yet and you wish to use it, please consult the [S3 compliance guide](/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance).
+However, it's important to note that for S3 usage, a proper configuration is necessary.
+If S3 is not configured yet and you wish to use it, please read the [S3 compliance guide](/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance).

 #### Download whisper in the created bucket